 · Please wear a short sleeved top so that we can easily access your arm

-· Please wear a face covering over your mouth and nose (unless medically exempt)
+· Please wear a face covering over your mouth and nose if you are able to do so

 · Please follow the signage and the direction of staff and volunteers on arrival